-The members of the MAUC Curriculum Committee shall be appointed by the Education Council upon the recommendation of the MAUC Office of Education and may be composed of:
+The members of the MAUC Curriculum Committee shall be appointed by the MAUC Office of Education and may be composed of:

-A. Ex officio Membership
+- A. Ex officio Membership

 - 1. MAUC Director of Education.

 - 2. MAUC Associate Director of Education.

 - 3. Two Union College Division of Human Development staff members.

 - 4. Superintendent(s).

 - 5. Associate Superintendent(s).